 Mr. Khan is a qualified British Headteacher with over 20 years experience, whose most recent position was as Principal at Rashid School for Boys in Dubai.
 Originally from London, Mr. Khan originally qualified with a Bachelors' degree in Computer Engineering and then took a second degree in Arabic and Islamic Studies in Riyadh.
 Mr. Khan is also an accredited inspector for British Schools Overseas and for AdvancED.
 His four children will also be joining ASCS.

 With the transfer of Secondary students from Al Salam Private School to the new campus, Al Salam Community School opened with close to 800 students.
-Al Salam Primary School students, from year 6 will enjoy the discounted rate at the new school for life, and demand for places was so high that years 7, 9 and 10 have seen growth of 25%, 30% and 50% respectively compared with the cohort at the original school.
-A teaching staff of 47 have joined the Secondary section of the new school, including those who have transferred from ASPS.
+At the time of the school's first KHDA inspection in March 2022 - when it achieved a Good rating, the highest awarded to new schools by the DSIB inspection team - the student cohort had grown to over 1,530!
+A teaching staff of 47 joined the Secondary section of the new school, including those who have transferred from ASPS with the overall teaching staff now numbering 128, with a further 32 teaching assistants.

-The original Al Salam Private School attracted a wide range of students from many international backgrounds.
-The largest nationality grouping was Arabic, with a substantial Emirati cohort of students.
+Whilst the highest nationality group for students is Pakistani, the majority of teachers are British.
 Again, true to its history, ASCS is a truly international school with students from Singapore, Vietnam, South Africa, Bulgaria as well as multiple Arabic and western nations among its cohort.
+There are also 226 Emirati students at ASCS.

 A key offering of the original school, long before it was a requirement in Dubai schools, was to provide access and support to Al Salam's high quality education to students of Determination.
-In the last KHDA inspection report - for which the school was awarded a Good rating rating for the eighth year, the provision and outcomes for Students of Determination was rated Very Good.
-This highly inclusive ethos is expected to be a core aspect of the new Al Salam Community School.
+Al Salam Community School has clearly adopted the same inclusive approach with 117 students of Determination registered at the time of the inspection.

 What about the curriculum?